How To Make an Easy and Cheap DIY Plank Headboard Using Vinyl Decals

 Take your time piecing it together.
 This one took me about 3 hours to complete.
 I did this by myself, and found that doing the proper preparation work helped to make the job go sooo much smoother.

 You may also find that the planks adhere the best when you first attach them.
-One of the boards just would not go on straight so I peeled it off and stuck it back on.
+One of the boards would not go on straight so I peeled it off and stuck it back on.
 But it had lost its stickiness after being peeled off and a new one was required instead.
-Another board that was partially taken off so I could straighten it started to fall off after a week so it ended up being
+Another board that was partially taken off so I could straighten it started to fall off after a week so it ended up being replaced too.
+But the rest are sticking on strong!

 Update: This headboard has been up for a year now and has only had one more piece come loose where the bed rubbed against it.
 Another board seemed to have shrunk some so there was a slight gap, but otherwise, the rest of the vinyl decal planks are holding up really well!
 It still looks so real!